LinkedIn for Financial Advisors: How to Attract High-Net-Worth Clients

 If you are a business owner thinking about what comes next, I would welcome a conversation."

 This reads like a human wrote it.
 Prospects connect with stories, not credentials.
+A well-written about section also improves your visibility in LinkedIn search, because the platform's search algorithm indexes the text of your about section for relevant keywords.

-3. Post Educational Content About Money Decisions
+1. Post Educational Content About Specific Money Decisions

 High-net-worth prospects do not need to be sold.
 They need to be educated.
 They face complex decisions and want advisors who understand the nuances.